Sojourner (rover): Alpha Proton X-Ray Spectrometer

 The Alpha Proton X-Ray Spectrometer (APXS) was designed to determine the chemical composition of Martian soil, rocks and dust by analyzing the return radiation in its alpha, proton, and X-ray components resulting from the sample's exposure to a radioactive source contained in the instrument.
 The instrument had a curium-244 source that emits alpha particles with an energy of 5.8 MeV and a half-life of 18.1 years.
 A portion of the incident radiation that impacted the analyzed sample's surface was reflected and the remainder interacted with the sample.

 The principle of the APXS technique is based on the interaction of alpha particles from a radioisotope source with matter.
 There are three components of the return radiation; simple Rutherford backscattering, production of protons from reactions with the nucleus of light elements, and generation of X-rays upon recombination of atomic shell vacancies created by alpha particle bombardment by interaction with the electrons of the innermost orbitals.
 The instrument was designed to detect the energy of all three components of the return radiation, making it possible to identify the atoms present and their quantities in a few tens of micrometers below the surface of the analyzed sample.
 The detection process was rather slow; each measurement could take up to ten hours.

 Sensitivity and selectivity depends on a channel; alpha backscattering has high sensitivity for light elements like carbon and oxygen, proton emission is mainly sensitive to sodium, magnesium, aluminium, silicon, sulfur, and X-ray emission is more sensitive to heavier elements sodium to iron and beyond.
 Combining all three measurements makes APXS sensitive to all elements with the exception of hydrogen that is present at concentration levels above a fraction of one percent.
 The instrument was designed for the failed Russian Mars-96 mission.
-The alpha particle and proton detectors were provided by the Chemistry Department of the Max Planck Institute and the X-ray detector wad developed by the University of Chicago.
+The alpha particle and proton detectors were provided by the Chemistry Department of the Max Planck Institute and the X-ray detector was developed by the University of Chicago.

 During each measurement, the front surface of the instrument had to be in contact with the sample.
 For this to be possible, the APXS was mounted on a robotic arm called the Alpha-Proton-X-ray Spectrometer Deployment Mechanism (ADM).
 The ADM was an anthropomorphic actuator that was equipped with a wrist that was capable of rotations of ±25°.
 The dual mobility of the rover and the ADM increased the potential of the instrument—the first of its kind to reach Mars.